massbays-tech/iseagrass/README.md

 - [TypeScript].
 - [Next.js] as a React+ framework.
 Next.js provides a fantastic router, server side rendering of pages, powerful plugins, and great development support.
 - [React] UI Framework.
-- [Boostrap] for the UI library and [Reactstrap] for the React implementation of it.
+- [Bootstrap] for the UI library and [Reactstrap] for the React implementation of it.
 - [idb] for a nicer interface on top of IndexDB for an offline database.

 ### App Structure